Entanglement of Identical Particles and the Detection Process: Detector-level entanglement

-For this very purpose, we introduce ``physical entanglement'', that generalizes the previous approaches by incorporating the effects of the measurement process itself.
-In contrast to former treatments, we do not assign an absolute entanglement measure to a state on its own.
-Instead, we identify the particles as those entities which are eventually measured by some specified detectors.
-If each of the detectors is unambiguously related to exactly one of the particles, \emph{physical entanglement} reduces to the one determined by the previously introduced criteria \cite{Ghirardi-statphys}.
-In contrast, an ambiguous detector setting, in which each particle can be measured by both detectors with a certain probability, can erase information about the provenience of the particles: the identification of the particles measured in the detectors with the particles prepared in the external states breaks down.
+For this very purpose, we introduce \emph{detector-level entanglement}, which incorporates the effects of the measurement process itself, and therefore does not suffer from the problems mentioned above.
+In contrast to earlier treatments \cite{Ghirardi:2003uq}, we do not assign an absolute value of entanglement to a state on its own.
+Instead, we identify the particles as those entities which are eventually measured by some specified, distinct detectors, which we assume to have 100\% detection efficiency and to be represented by mutually orthogonal projection operators.
+For an \emph{unambiguous} detector scheme, each detector is associated with exactly one of the particles, which can then be treated as distinguishable such that \emph{detector level entanglement} reduces to the one determined by the previously introduced criteria \cite{Ghirardi-statphys}.
+In contrast, an \emph{ambiguous} detector setting, in which each particle can trigger each detector with a certain probability, can erase information about the provenience of the particles: the identification of the particles measured by the detectors with the particles prepared in the external states breaks down, since two \emph{distinct} and possibly indistinguishable two-particle paths contribute to the event characterized by the detection of one particle in each detector, as illustrated in Figure \ref{illu}(b).

+Our subsequent considerations apply for a general setting of arbitrarily many detectors, which we assume to detect particles in states of their external, {\it i.e.}~spatial, degrees of freedom.
+The particles additionally carry an internal degree of freedom such as spin, in which they may be entangled.
+For the sake of clarity, we restrict ourselves hereafter to the case of two particles and two detectors.
+While the first- and second-quantized formulations of the problem lead to the same physical picture \cite{Tichy:2011fk}, it is here most convenient to use the suggestive language of first quantization in which most mathematical expressions possess a simple, intuitive form.